Back to articles

 Backlinks are essential for SEO, but not all links are beneficial.

 If a website accumulates backlinks from low-quality, irrelevant, or black-hat sites, it can increase its spam score.
-These links often come from link farms, private blog networks (PBNs), or sites filled with automated content.

 Examples of spammy backlinks